imrisaac/cmake-gst-plugin-template/README.md

 # GStremer Boilerplate Element Plugin with CMake Build System

-# Example Pipelines

-## Ubuntu 18.04 X86 Desktop

-If you have any usb webcam(this includes most laptop cams) on you system you can use this pipeline to test

-    gst-launch-1.0 videotestsrc ! boilerplatevideofilter ! videoconvert ! fpsdisplaysink

 # Building

 Navigate to the top project directory, same directory this readme is in.